Anything Goes Tour: Background

 Their February 25, 2015, sold-out show at Madison Square Garden led Brian Kelley to thank fans, "We've waited a long time for this", "I've gotta give you guys props.
 You guys sold out Madison Square Garden on a Wednesday night."

 Concert synopsis

 The show began with the duo shooting straight up in the air from apparatuses at each ends of the stage, which had a sci-fi design.

 Hubbard and Kelley kicked off the show with "Every Night" and "Smile", two non-singles from their current album, and ended the night with their smash hit "Cruise".
+"Good Good" and "Smoke", two more non-singles were used for the encore.
 During the show they went into an acoustic setup for "Dirt".
 Tyler Hubbard has said he thinks about his father in heaven when they sing that song, so towards the end of it, during the New York City show he called out, "From MSG to Heaven."
 Opening acts Thomas Rhett and Frankie joined Florida Georgia Line for "Party People".
 They sang medley of covers which included songs such as Meghan Trainor's "All About That Bass" and Garth Brooks's "Friends in Low Places".